OctopusDeploy/blog/blog/2022-q1/multi-environment-jenkins/index.md

 ---

-This blog will build a docker image in a Jenkinsfile workflow and publish the image to Amazon Elastic Container Registry (ECR).
-A deployment will be triggered in Octopus Deploy to deploy to Amazon Elastic Kubernetes Service.
+This blog will build and push the Octopus Underwater App to Amazon Elastic Container Registry (ECR).
+Jenkins will trigger a deployment in Octopus Deploy.
+Octopus Deploy will deploy the App to Amazon Elastic Kubernetes Service.
 To follow along, you will need:

 - An Amazon Web Services Account (AWS)
 - A GitHub account